INTO THE YONDER

 Picture

 Especially important when planning your trip is to understand and figure out how long are you willing to sit in your car and drive to a trail, or the reverse how long are you willing to sit in your car on the way home.
 The drive time can be impacted by traffic, gas stations and resource availability (food, water, restroom).
 There are ways to mitigate these concerns like leaving early in the morning reducing traffic concerns, ensuring you have mapped out cities and towns on your way (especially the last town before the trail) to complete any resource needs.
 The other item to share on drive time is that the roads could be unpaved & rugged roads that require ground clearance and confidence.
-Finally, from cell reception to weather, drive time has its challenges be sure to check out our see & hear section for podcasts to enjoy on your travels.
+Finally, from cell reception to weather, drive time has its challenges be sure to check out our streaming section for podcasts to enjoy on your travels.

 Limits to consider are: